nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ### A.1 Target User Profile

 * Computing students
-* Background in CLI interface
+* Students with background in CLI interface
-* Prefer typing in CLI over traditional GUI clicking
+* Students that prefer typing in CLI over traditional GUI clicking
-* Need to track expenditure and saving
+* Students that need to track expenditure and saving
-* Borrowed some money to their friends
+* Students that lent some money to their friends
-* Need to track borrowings and loans
+* Students that need to track borrowings and loans
-* Good with typing
+* Students that are good with typing

 ### A.2 Value proposition

 #### A.2.1 Problem Identification
 Problems faced by students that Finux aim to assist with.
-> * [Problem] Wastage of time due to poor connection/latency issues when accessing finance tracking website.
+* [Problem] Wastage of time due to poor connection/latency issues when accessing finance tracking website.
-> * [Solution] Provide a non website dependent application.
+* [Solution] Provide a non website dependent application.

-> * [Problem] Hassle to use different applications to keep track of various stuff.
+* [Problem] Hassle to use different applications to keep track of various stuff.
-> * [Solution] Provide an integrated platform to record any expenses, loans, or saving.
+* [Solution] Provide an integrated platform to record any expenses, loans, or saving.

-> * [Problem] Disorganization issues arising from keep multiple tracking applications.
+* [Problem] Disorganization issues arising from keep multiple tracking applications.
-> * [Solution] Provide the option to view each category of records within an integrated platform.
+* [Solution] Provide the option to view each category of records within an integrated platform.

-> * [Problem] Spending additional time to gauge whether to lend money to a friend.
+* [Problem] Spending additional time to gauge whether to lend money to a friend.
-> * [Solution] Provide a soft gauge through credit score meter.
+* [Solution] Provide a soft gauge through credit score meter.

 #### A.2.2 Value Adding

 Finux aims to integrate the process of managing and keeping track of finance movements without the need to access online websites and using different applications to keep track various movement such as loans and expenditure.
-Finux provide an all-in-one platform for students who are usually in front of their computers.
-The student's expertises in coding and typing can speed up the process of their finance management through familiarity with the CLI interface.
+Finux provides an all-in-one platform for students who are usually in front of their computers.
+The student's expertise in coding and typing can speed up the process of their finance management through familiarity with the CLI interface.

 > ❗ Finux does not provide any finance advise.